leonardomenezes-eng/leonardomenezes-eng/README.md

 ## Profile 👤

-The listed items are habilities that I developed during academics assignments and personal projects.
+The listed items are abilities that I developed during academics assignments and personal projects.

 ### Skills 📚